mcibique/vue-testing-examples/README.md

 The first approach uses existing functionality, which means that if the logic in the mutation changes, then you have to update the test.
 It also might seem a little less readable or intuitive.

 The second approach doesn't require mutation to be defined (it might be useful when an application doesn't need it, don't write a mutation only for testing purpose).
-You must be always careful with setting only properties that already exists in the store.
+You must be always careful with setting only properties that already exist in the store.
 All properties of the `state` object are [reactive](https://vuejs.org/v2/guide/reactivity.html), which means that every time a new value is assigned to them, the components using the property get re-rendered and updated.
 If you introduce new properties during the test, components will not be aware of them, unless you use `Vue.set()`.
 See the next example:

 ```js
 // store.js